-Public sector pension plans in B.C. represent more than 500,000 members and invest more than $1 billion on behalf of their beneficiaries:
+Public sector pension plans in B.C. represent about 580,000 members and invest more than $113 billion in assets on behalf of their beneficiaries:

 Government manages its risks and interests in these plans through its role as Partner in each of these plans, under the authority of the Minister Responsible for the Public Sector Pension Plans Act.